adrianmarino/t3pa-pedals/README.md

-# Thrustmaster T3PA Pedals Firmware
+# Thrustmaster T3PA Pedals USB Firmware

 Arduino firmware that allows convert `T3PA Pedals` to `USB`.
 It allows to use `T3PA Pedals` with other wheel bases as a regular 3 axis joystick.
 Is important note that **this firmware allows to convert any pedals to `USB` or build your own pedals and use it through `USB` port as a regular 3 axis joystick**.
 Both the circuit and firmware are agnostic, could be used for any pedals project.